Kendzyma/alx-pre_course/README.md

 A [link](http://example.com "Title").
 Most browsers show the title text when hovering over a link.

-Please note that WordPress shortcodes, like [video] or [audio], will take priority over Markdown links and shouldn’t be used for link text.
+Please note that WordPress shortcodes, like [video] or [audio], will take priority over Markdown links and shouldnâ€™t be used for link text.

+hellos